AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-19-03-design-for-resilience-lightning-talks-to-spark-ideas-conversation-and-change.md

   * Only those whose display name fully matches the name on our registration list will be admitted from the waiting room, to ensure only those who have registered for the event are able to attend — and to create space for intimate conversations.

   * This event will be recorded unless technical issues occur.
-The recordings will be shared in the AIGA DC recordings archive for AIGA members to rewatch or catch up on at a later date.
+The [recordings will be shared in the AIGA DC recordings archive](https://dc.aiga.org/introducing-the-aiga-dc-event-recordings-archive/) for AIGA members to rewatch or catch up on at a later date.
 If you’re not an AIGA Member, you can register for a membership on [the AIGA Membership website.](https://www.aiga.org/membership-community/aiga-membership/)

+  * Questions for the speaker can be asked live during the event through the chat during the Q&A portion of the event.

   You can find more about joining our virtual events, including how to connect, directions to troubleshoot, and information about our refund policy in our [FAQ](/faq/).